 Simplified Employee Pension Plan (SEP IRA)

-Plan Overview: The Simplified Employee Pension IRA offers a way to save for retirement that permits entrepreneurs to contribute a percentage of their net earnings.
-Contributions can only be made by an employer, so, as a sole proprietor, you (the employee) would not be able to contribute beyond the 25% you (the employer) allocate.
-If you have employees, you are obligated to contribute the same amount for them as you do for yourself.
-You may choose to contribute a fixed dollar figure or a percentage of wages to employee accounts.
-SEP IRAs may be ideal for businesses that experience cycles of high revenue and low revenue.
-Unlike other plans, SEP IRAs don’t have expensive setup or ongoing fees.
+Plan Overview: SEP IRAs is a retirement plan that enables self-employed individuals to contribute a percentage of their net earnings.
+Contributions are strictly employer contributions an employer, so, as a sole proprietor, you (the employee) would not be able to contribute above the 25% you (the employer) allocate.
+If you have employees, you must contribute the same amount for them as you do for yourself.
+You have the flexibility to contribute a fixed dollar figure or a percentage of wages to employee accounts.
+SEP IRAs works well for entrepreneurs facing cycles of high revenue and low revenue.
+Unlike other plans, SEP IRAs lack costly startup or administrative fees.

 - 25% of compensation, or